 initialization code is not rerun either).
 So in such a situation one

-must use restart
+must use restart rather than run.1.2

 Run or ``soft'' restart the debugged Python program.
 If a string is

-supplied, it is split with shlex
+supplied, it is split with shlex but preserving embedded

 breakpoints, actions and debugger options are preserved.
-R
+R is

-a short command alias for run
+a short command alias for run.

-You may notice that the sometimes you can step
+You may notice that the sometimes you can step into modules

-statement, but after a run
+included via an import statement, but after a run this

 stepping skips over the import rather than goes into it.
 A similar